-To set up secure passphrases on your online accounts or review your recent account activity, click here.
+To set up secure passphrases on your online accounts or review your recent account activity, visit our Additional Online Security page.

 The material in this blog is presented for informational purposes only.
 Millennium Trust Company performs the duties of a directed custodian, and as such does not sell investments or provide investment, legal or tax advice.